-Within our collaboration we have published first results of our approach at the OMAE 2023 conference in Melbourne, Australia.
+Within our collaboration we have published first results of our approach at the OMAE 2023 conference in Melbourne, Australia, to showcase the adaption of condition monitoring methodologies from fixed-bottom wind and floating oil and gas to floating wind.

 The paper demonstrates the potential of reconstructed load signals, state-of-the-art sensors and first principles physics-